Ammara-Haroon/eshop/README.md

 Each product card displays a discount badge if the discount is more than 50%.

-### Navigation
+### Routing and Navigation

+Routing is implemented via react router dom library.
 There is a mobile menu and a navbar depending on the screen size.
 There are two icons for wish list and cart in the top right corner.
 The icons also display number of items in the cart and wish list.
 The cart numbers are updated immediately as cart is in session storage, but the wish list count updates after a delay because the count is returned as a promise from API call to firestore.

 ### Toast Notifications
 A toast notification appears each time an item is added to stock or when there is no more stock left to order.